3 Days in Savannah, Georgia

 4pm: Check in at the gorgeous East Bay Inn.
 As one of Savannah’s most picturesque and haunted hotels, you get a little 2 for 1 with this one.
 This beautiful property was built in 1852 as a cotton warehouse.
 The beautiful exposed brick walls and Southern charm remain.

-A few highlights of the inn:
+A few highlights of this inn:

 - Walking distance to the riverfront & most attractions